 This rich and innovative programme offers students from a wide range of Arts and Humanities backgrounds the opportunity to study the intellectual history, politics, literature, music, material culture, buildings and landscape of medieval and Renaissance Europe.
 Taught by specialist staff from the disciplines of History, English, Music and Archaeology, and including modules in Latin and Palaeography, this interdisciplinary programme is designed to equip you with the range of skills you need in order to undertake high-level research in all aspects of the medieval and the Renaissance.

-The programme comprises six taught modules (four compulsory modules and two options) plus a dissertation (20,000 words).
+The programme comprises 120 CATS of taught modules plus a 60 CATS dissertation (15,000 words).
+Students take two core modules (From Medieval to Renaissance: Reading the Evidence, Parts I and 2, 45 CATS), Latin or alternative language modules totaling 30 CATS, plus two or three optional modules worth a total of 45 CATS.
 Full-time students will take all taught modules during two semesters and complete their dissertation by the following September.
-Part-time students will take taught modules during four semesters, and complete their dissertation (20,000 words) by the September of year two.
+Part-time students will take taught modules during four semesters, and complete their dissertation by the September of year two.

 Students may consider taking a "free elective" or an Individually Negotiated Topic as an option in both S1 and S2, but they should contact the MA Convenor to discuss.